communiteq/wp-discourse-shortcodes/README.md

 # WP Discourse Latest Topics

+### This plugin is under development.
+Don't install it on a live site.

 An example plugin for extending the WP Discourse plugin options pages.

 **Note:** This plugin depends on having >= wp-discourse 1.2.5 installed and activated on your